About Us ...

 Bryce is the sole trainer at Piece of Me Miniatures and has made many local, Regional, World as well as National Champions and GRAND champions.

-Piece of Me Miniature horses is located in Paso Robles, California; the central coast of California in the heart of wine country.
-Four hours north of Los Angeles and 4 hours south of Sacramento and a short 30 minute drives to the beach.
-Bryce and Shawn welcome all people to visit their farm and embrace the way of life of living with miniature horses there such amazing little
+Bryce and Shawn welcome all people to visit their farm and embrace the way of life of living with miniature horses there such amazing little horses.

 More about Bryce